 Required Licenses

-- Real Estate License: Must be obtained through the state’s real estate commission, requiring completion of a pre-licensing course and passing the state exam.
+- Real Estate License: Must be obtained from the state’s real estate commission, requiring completion of a state-approved education program and passing a licensing exam.

-- Business License: A general business license is needed to operate legally in your municipality, often requiring proof of business structure and tax identification.
+- Business License: A general business license is needed to legally operate within the city or county, typically requiring registration with local authorities and payment of applicable fees.

 Insurance Requirements

-- Workers' Compensation Insurance: Required if you have employees, covering medical costs and lost wages for work-related injuries.
+- Workers' Compensation Insurance: Required for businesses with employees, covering medical expenses and lost wages for work-related injuries, mandated by state law.

-- Professional Liability Insurance: Recommended for service providers to protect against claims of negligence or failure to perform professional duties.
+- Professional Liability Insurance: Recommended for service providers to protect against claims of negligence or inadequate work, with coverage amounts varying based on service type.

 Training Certifications